DAP-Lab/hindustani_raga_dataset_processing/README.md

 ```
 ### Downloading the data

-You can download the videos for all singers and all views from [00_All_Videoes_All_Views](https://osf.io/qjkzs/files/osfstorage?view_only=).
+You can download the videos for all singers and all views from [OSF Project - 00_All_Videoes_All_Views](https://osf.io/qjkzs/files/osfstorage?view_only=).
 Note that you do NOT need the video mp4 files for the rest of the processing in this repository because we provide the pre-processed source separated audio and openpose/videopose output in the following link.

-Download the pre-processed audio and video data from [Data Archiving Project](https://osf.io/qjkzs/files/googledrive?view_only=)
+Download the pre-processed audio and video data from [OSF Project](https://osf.io/qjkzs/files/googledrive?view_only=)

 Please place the data in the corresponding folders to the corresponding directory here.